JeremyBYU/concavehull-evaluation/README.md

 Only linux is officially supported for simplicity.
 However the code should mostly be portable.
 The following main dependencies are required to install.

-1. Miniconda/Conda Python 3.6 - Get it [here](https://docs.conda.io/en/latest/miniconda.html).
+1. Miniconda/Conda Python 3.6 - Get it [here](https://docs.conda.io/en/latest/miniconda.html). `conda create --name concave python=3.6`
 2. C++ Compiler that can compile C++ 14.
 3. PostGIS 2.5.2 - Read PostGIS instruction below
 4. CGAL 4.12 - `conda install -c conda-forge cgal`